 County of Santa Clara Department of Tax and Collections

 Office of the Assessor Property Record Search.

-Flooding in San Jose can occur due to being near the Guadalupe River that runs through the downtown area.
-In 2017, flooding occurred on the eastern side of the city.
+Flooding in San Jose can occur near the Guadalupe River that runs through the downtown area to the San Francisco Bay.

 San Jose Public Works Floodplain Management